gemfire/gemfire-developer-website/content/blog/spring-cloud-data-flow-gemfire/index.md

 * GemFire Sink Rabbit : 1.0.0
 * GemFire Sink Kafka : 1.0.0

-These artifacts are available in both the GemFire Commercial Maven Repository and Docker Hub.
+These artifacts are available in both the Broadcom Maven Repository and Docker Hub.
 Details on how to access and install these artifacts can be found in the [Spring Cloud Data Flow for GemFire](https://gemfire.dev/documentation/spring/spring_cloud_data_flow_for_gemfire.pdf) documentation.

 The following examples showcase both the GemFire Source and GemFire Sink applications for Spring Cloud Data Flow.